This page offers an overview of my cumulative, publication-based doctoral thesis.

 This section details the thesis contributions, with each chapter—aside from the introduction—based on a manuscript submitted to a peer-reviewed venue.

-Chapter | Study | Link |
+| Chapter | Study | Link |

-Chapter 2 | Michael Dorner, Darja Šmite, Daniel Mendez, Krzysztof Wnuk, and Jacek Czerwonka.
+| Chapter 2 | Michael Dorner, Darja Šmite, Daniel Mendez, Krzysztof Wnuk, and Jacek Czerwonka.
 2022.
 Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs.
 In ACM / IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM), 2022.
 ACM.
 10.1145/3544902.3546254 | → |

-Chapter 3 | Michael Dorner, Daniel Mendez, Krzysztof Wnuk, Ehsan Zabardast, and Jacek Czerwonka.
+| Chapter 3 | Michael Dorner, Daniel Mendez, Krzysztof Wnuk, Ehsan Zabardast, and Jacek Czerwonka.
 The Upper Bound of Information Diffusion in Code Review.
 2025.
 Empirical Software Engineering Journal 30, 1 (2025).
 10.1007/s10664-024-10442-y | → |

-Chapter 4 | Michael Dorner and Daniel Mendez.
+| Chapter 4 | Michael Dorner and Daniel Mendez.
 The Capability of Code Review as a Communication Network.
-Transactions on Software Engineering and Methods.
-Under review. | → |
+Manuscript currently under review at Journal of Empirical Software Engineering. | → |

-Chapter 5 | Michael Dorner, Maximilian Capraro, Oliver Treidler, Tom-Eric Kunz, Darja Šmite, Ehsan Zabardast, Daniel Mendez, and Krzysztof Wnuk.
+| Chapter 6 | Michael Dorner, Maximilian Capraro, Oliver Treidler, Tom-Eric Kunz, Darja Šmite, Ehsan Zabardast, Daniel Mendez, and Krzysztof Wnuk.
 Taxing Collaborative Software Engineering.
 2024.
 IEEE Software 41, 4 (2024), 143–150.
 10.1109/MS.2023.3346646 | → |

-Chapter 6 | Michael Dorner, Andreas Bauer, Darja Šmite, Ehsan Zabardast, Ricardo Britto, and Daniel Mendez.
+| Chapter 7 | Michael Dorner, Andreas Bauer, Darja Šmite, Lukas Thode, Daniel Mendez, Ricardo Britto, Stephan Lukasczyk, Ehsan Zabardast, and Michael Kormann.
 Quo Vadis, Code Review?.
-IEEE Software.
-Submission and preprint forthcoming. |
+Manuscript under review at IEEE Software. | → |

-Opponent: Felix Dobslaw, Mid Sweden University
+- Felix Dobslaw, Mid Sweden University

 - Brian Fitzgerald, University of Limerick and Lero, Ireland

-- Emma Söderberg, Lund University
+- Emma Söderberg, Lund University, Sweden

 - Burak Turhan, University of Oulu, Finland